-4. The Committee endorsed the secretariat's request that member states be urged to accelerate the acquisition of compatible computer hardware and the establishment of computerized national statistical databases in collaboration with the secretariat.
+4. The Committee endorsed the secretariat's request that member States be urged to accelerate the acquisition of compatible computer hardware and the establishment of computerized national statistical data bases in collaboration with the secretariat.

-Science and Technology
+Science and technology

-5. It was agreed that member countries should establish centres of excellence relating to the transfer of technology and that they should also indicate the appropriate mechanisms by which the expertise of these centres might be made available to CDGC member countries.
+5. It was agreed that member countries should establish centres of excellence relating to the transfer of technology and that they should also indicate the appropriate mechanisms by which the expertise of these centres might be made available to CDCC member countries.

-Co-ordination in Planning
+Co-ordination in planning

 - 6. It was suggested that it was important to expand the concept of planning from that of the long-term development plans to include the concept of the management of national economies. - 7.
-A request for country data as a major input to the secretariat's databases was stressed.
+A request for country data as a major input to the secretariat's data bases was stressed.

-Removal of Language Barriers
+Removal of language barriers

-- 8. The committee was asked to endorse the proposal of the Netherlands Antilles for the establishment of national chapters of the Caribbean Language Institute in each CDCC country, since it regarded the institute as a genuinely regional body which was not to be seen as a competitor to national bodies but as a complement to them. - 9.
-Reference was made also to the costs of the national workshops and in that regard UNESCO was thanked for its grant of US\$ 25,000 which had now been exhausted.
-As the project entered its third phase however, it was agreed that there was a need to secure long term financing and ensure that it was well planned.
-Funding was being sought from the E.E.C.
+- 8. The Committee was asked to endorse the proposal of the Netherlands Antilles for the establishment of national chapters of the Caribbean Language Institute in each CDCC country, since it regarded the institute as a genuinely regional body which was not to be seen as a competitor to national bodies but as a complement to them. - 9.
+Reference was made also to the costs of the national workshops, and in that regard UNESCO was thanked for its grant of US\$25 000 which had now been exhausted.
+As the project entered its third phase, however, it was agreed that there was a need to secure long-term financing and ensure that it was well planned.
+Funding was being sought from KEC.